Man Believed To Be Dead Wakes Up At His Own Funeral, Shocking Mourners

 Mohammad Furqan is a 20-year-old man from the Northern Indian city of Lucknow in India.
-In June he had a terrible accident was brought in to the local hospital for life saving treatment.
+In June, he had a terrible accident and was brought in to the local hospital for life-saving treatment.
 On June 21, he fell unconscious and didn’t wake up.
-As the weeks past, it didn’t appear that he had any chance of recovering.
+As the weeks passed, it didn’t appear that he had any chance of recovering.
 His family could no longer afford the treatment the hospital was providing.
 Thus, this past Monday he was pronounced dead.
 Then something happened that was nothing short of miraculous, according to Fox News.

 Furqan’s family held a funeral for him as they prepared to say what they believed were their final goodbyes to their loved one.
 Following the service, he was to be buried.
 However, he gave mourners the shock of their lives when he began moving his arms during the funeral.
-Terrified, they rushed him to a nearby hospital where it was determined that he was in fact alive.
+Terrified, they rushed him to a nearby hospital where it was determined that he was, in fact, alive.
 He currently remains on a ventilator.
 His family now claims they are traumatized because of the roller coaster of emotions they’ve had to go through in such a short amount of time.
-First they had to come to come to grips with the fact that Furqan was dead.
-Then they saw him moving while in his own casket
+First, they had to come to grips with the fact that Furqan was dead.
+Then, they saw him moving while in his own casket.

 Furqan’s older brother Mohammad Irfan issued a public statement regarding the bizarre turn of events.